Jimwi/ilets_words/day6/1 20210825_fa_01_transcript.md

 GROSS: So you keep needing more and more, and that explains why people can get addicted to food and can sometimes overeat.
 It explains, I guess, sex addiction and certainly - does that explain - well, actually, `does that explain drug addiction`, too?
 Is there more going on in drug addiction than there is to, say, eating chocolate 'cause the drugs - certain drugs also have, I think, more physiological, addictive qualities - more chemical, I should say, addictive qualities?

-LEMBKE: You know, this phenomenon really pertains to all rewarding experiences.
+LEMBKE: You know, this phenomenon really `pertains to` all rewarding experiences.
 And what happens over time, and which is essentially the fundamental process that leads to addiction, is that if I continue to consume a dopamine-releasing, high-reward drug or behavior, that after a while, in order to try to reassert `homeostasis`, I develop so many gremlins on the pain side of my balance that they fill the entire room, which means that when I'm not using my drug, I'm essentially miserable, right?
 I'm in a dopamine `deficit` state.
 I have a pleasure-pain balance that's tilted to the side of pain.
 And now I need to use my drug not to feel good but just to restore a level balance, just to feel normal.
 And when I'm not using my drug, I experience the universal symptoms of withdrawal - irritability, anxiety, `insomnia`, `dysphoria` and mental `preoccupation` with using my drug, which we call craving.

 So the important message here is that when people become addicted - when we become addicted, we essentially change our brains and reset our threshold for experiencing pleasure and pain, such that it's harder to experience pleasure and easier to experience pain because we have a pleasure-pain balance tilted to the side of pain.

 GROSS: So that's the central paradox of your book, is that the pursuit of pleasure can actually lead to pain.

 LEMBKE: That's exactly right.
 That `hedonism` ultimately leads to `anhedonia` or lack of joy.

-GROSS: Let's take a short break here.
-If you're just joining us, my guest is Dr. Anna Lembke, author of the new book "Dopamine Nation: Finding Balance In The Age Of Indulgence."
-We'll be right back.
-This is FRESH AIR.

-(SOUNDBITE OF MARIO ADNET AND ZE NOGUEIRA'S "EXCERTO NO. 1")

-GROSS: This is FRESH AIR.
-Let's get back to my interview with Dr. Anna Lembke, author of the new book "Dopamine Nation."
-It's about the neurochemistry that explains the connection between pleasure and pain and how that applies to addiction.
-She's the medical director of addiction medicine at Stanford University.

 Getting back to the difference between an addictive drug that has a chemical basis versus an addictive experience, like, what's the difference, in terms of what's going on in your brain and the difficulty of breaking that addiction?